Clear-channel station: History

 In the early days of radio, regulators had difficulty reducing interference between stations.
 There were two major limitations: a lack of good frequency control during the 1920s, resulting in heterodyne tones that were encountered far beyond the range of understandable audio, and no directional antennas or skywave-suppressing vertical antennas until the early 1930s.
 The problem was much more severe at night, when skywave signals expanded station signal coverage to hundreds of kilometers.
 However, with most stations located at urban locations, quality skywave service was considered to be important for providing nighttime reception to the extensive rural regions.

 For the U.S., a form of clear channels first appeared in 1923 when the Commerce Department started moving stations which had previously shared three (initially two) frequencies (two for entertainment stations, one for "weather and crop reports") onto a band of frequencies from 550 to 1350 kHz, which was later extended to 1500 kHz, with 550 to 1070 kHz reserved for higher powered "Class B" stations.
 Many of the Class B frequencies were assigned to a single station, although a few were used on both the East and West coasts, which were considered far enough apart to limit interference.
 Class B stations with transmitters located in population centers were limited to 1,000 watts, although stations that operated transmitters at remote sites were permitted to use up to 5,000 watts.

-Problems intensified in the summer of 1926, when a successful challenge was made to the government's authority, under the Radio Act of 1912, to assign station transmitting frequencies and powers.
+Problems intensified in the summer of 1926, when a successful challenge was made by station WJAZ to the government's authority, under the Radio Act of 1912, to assign station transmitting frequencies and powers.
 This led to unrestricted expansion of the number of stations to 732, and increased the number of stations operating on same frequency.
 Moreover, previously stations had been assigned to transmitting frequencies of multiples of 10 kHz, which largely eliminated heterodynes from adjacent frequencies.
 However, during the lapse in regulation, some stations relocated to non-standard "split frequencies", increasing heterodyne interference.